GASP: Gaussian Splatting for Physic-Based Simulations: pipeline Overview

 \paragraph{GaMeS Parametrization of Gaussian Component}

-In the classical GS model, each element is characterized by a collection of parameters, including a covariance matrix $\Sigma$ which is factored as:

-where $R$ is the rotation matrix and $S$ is a diagonal matrix containing the scaling parameters.
-In GaMeS~\cite{waczynska2024games}, on the other hand, flat Guassians are used:

-where $S=\mathrm{diag}(s_1,s_2,s_3)$, with $s_1=\varepsilon$, and $R$ is the rotation matrix defined as $R=[\r_1,\r_2,\r_3]$, with $\r_i \in \R^3$.
+In the classical GS model, each element is characterized by a collection of parameters, including a covariance matrix $\Sigma$ which is factored as $\Sigma = RSS^TR^T$ where $R$ is the rotation matrix and $S$ is a diagonal matrix containing the scaling parameters.
+In GaMeS~\cite{waczynska2024games}, on the other hand, flat Guassians are used $ (\N(\m,R,S), \sigma, c ), $ where $S=\mathrm{diag}(s_1,s_2,s_3)$, with $s_1=\varepsilon$, and $R$ is the rotation matrix defined as $R=[\r_1,\r_2,\r_3]$, with $\r_i \in \R^3$.
 Thus, Gaussian components can be visualized through a triangle-face mesh by utilizing the vertices for their parameterization.
 We refer to this mapping as $\ga(\cdot)$.
-In practice, this parameterization results in a set of triangles, which is referred to as Triangle Soup~\cite{1290060}.
+In practice, this parameterization results in a set of triangles, which is referred to as triangle soup~\cite{1290060}.